iOS 12: Siri shortcuts, group FaceTime and 'Memoji' Animoji of you

 iMessage: Make an Animoji ('Memoji') of yourself

-New anomoji: Apple adds a koala, a ghost, a tiger... and a T. rex.
+New Animoji: Apple adds a koala, a ghost, a tiger... and a T. rex.

+Longer Animoji videos: Apple extended the cut-off length of Animoji video from 10 seconds to 30 seconds.

-Siri's new shortcuts feature was created to provide the information and services that Apple thinks you need throughout your day.
-For example, if you go to a movie, Siri can remind you to turn off your ringer.
+Siri's new Shortcuts app was created to provide the information and services that Apple thinks you need throughout your day.
+For example, if you go to a movie, a Siri shortcut can remind you to turn off your ringer.
 It'll prompt you to call your mom on her birthday, and offer to text your meeting organizer that you're running late (again).

 And if you do the same thing every day, Siri will identify the repeat behavior on your upcoming schedule and offer actions to help you out.
 So, saying "order my coffee" can place your usual order.
 Or you may see a button on your lock screen that offers to do this for you.

-A new shortcuts tool with a shortcuts editor will help you set up your own quick commands.
-You can make shortcuts as detailed or numerous as you'd like; they'll run from the iPhone, iPad, HomePod ($349.00 at Walmart) and Apple Watch ($463.00 at Amazon.com).
+A new Shortcuts app will have a shortcuts editor to help you set up your own quick commands.
+You can make shortcuts as detailed or numerous as you'd like; they'll run from the iPhone, iPad, HomePod ($349.00 at Walmart) and Apple Watch ($418.00 at Sam's Club).

 FaceTime with 32 of your closest friends